comp-neural-circuits/novelty-via-inhibitory-plasticity/README.md

 Note that some of the post processing steps performed in the notebooks are only compatible with certain stimulation parameters and or various other stimulation paradigms not specified here.

-In case you would like to generate all the figures shown in the paper, please send an email to ga84zah@mytum.de and upon reasonable request we are happy to provide you with the corresponding datafiles, that would be too large to include in this repository.
+In case you would like to generate all the figures shown in the paper, please send an email to ga84zah@mytum.de, we are happy to provide you with the corresponding datafiles, that would be too large to include in this repository.

 [1] A. Litwin-Kumar & B. Doiron.
 Formation and maintenance of neuronal assemblies through synaptic plasticity.
 Nature Communications (2014).
 Copyright notice: